jakemcc/test-refresh/lein2/README.md

 # lein2

-Project for testing lein-autoexpect with leiningen 2
+Project for testing lein-test-refresh with leiningen 2

 ## Usage

-run `lein autoexpect` and `lein autoexpect :growl`.
-Comment and uncomment various lines in `test/sample_expectations.clj` to test out lein-autoexpect.
+run `lein test-refresh` and `lein test-refresh :growl`.
+Comment and uncomment various lines in `test/sample_expectations.clj` to test out lein-test-refresh.

 ## License